python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/package_building.rst

 Requirements: build vs. host
 ----------------------------

-Historically, only build
+* Historically, only build

-Still fine to use only build
+* Still fine to use only build

-host introduced for cross compiling
+* host introduced for cross compiling

-host also useful for separating build tools from packaging environment
+* host also useful for separating build tools from packaging environment

 .. nextslide::

-If in doubt, put everything in host
+**If in doubt, put everything in host**

-build is treated same as host for old-style recipes (only build, no {{ compiler() }})
+* build is treated same as host for old-style recipes (only build, no ``{{ compiler() }}``)

-packages are bundled from host env, not build env
+* packages are bundled from host env, not build env

-Post-build tests
+Post-build Tests
 ----------------

-Help ensure that you didn’t make a packaging mistake
+* Help ensure that you didn’t make a packaging mistake

-Ideally checks that necessary shared libraries are included as dependencies
+* Ideally checks that necessary shared libraries are included as dependencies